-- (1) Instruction on the automated driving system technology being tested, including how to respond to emergency situations and hazardous driving scenarios experienced by the vehicle or the vehicle's occupants. - (2) The instruction shall match the level and technical maturity of the automated driving system. - (g) A manufacturer shall submit a copy of the safety assessment letter, excluding any confidential business information, that has been submitted to the National Highway Traffic Safety Administration (NHTSA) as specified in the "Vehicle Performance Guidance for Automated Vehicles" in the Federal Automated Vehicles Policy. - (h) The manufacturer shall disclose to any passenger in the vehicle that is member of the public that is not an employee, contractor, or designee of the manufacturer what personal information, if any, concerning passengers is collected by the autonomous vehicle. - (i) The manufacturer shall submit the fee of three thousand six hundred dollars (\$3,600.00) for the processing of the application which will accommodate up to 10 driverless autonomous test vehicles.
-The manufacturer may supplement the application with additional pages to add more than 10 vehicles by submitting the additional fee of fifty dollars (\$50) for each set of 1 to 10 vehicles. - (j) Any changes or modifications to the Manufacturer's Testing Permit Driverless Vehicles required by the manufacturer during the term of the permit shall be accomplished by submitting a revised form OL 318 and submit the additional fee of seventy dollars (\$70) for the processing of the modification.
+- (g) Manufacturers that have publicly disclosed an assessment demonstrating their approaches to achieving safety shall provide the department with a copy of that assessment. - (h) The manufacturer shall disclose to any passenger in the vehicle that is not an employee, contractor, or designee of the manufacturer what personal information, if any, that may be collected about the passenger and how it will be used. - (i) The manufacturer shall submit the fee of three thousand six hundred dollars (\$3,600.00) for the processing of the application which will accommodate up to 10 driverless autonomous test vehicles.
+The manufacturer may supplement the application with additional pages to add more than 10 vehicles by submitting the additional fee of fifty dollars (\$50) for each set of 1 to 10 vehicles. - (j) Within ten (10) days of any change to the contact information or the name of the manufacturer provided on the Application for Manufacturer's Testing Permit Driverless Vehicles, a manufacturer shall notify the department in writing on the manufacturer's letterhead of the change, including changes in contact names, telephone numbers, or mailing address. - (k) The manufacturer shall submit a revised form OL 318 as specified in subdivision (m) of this section prior to implementing changes to: - (1) Make the vehicle capable of operation at a SAE International level that is different than and/or in addition to the level in the approved permit. - (2) Make the vehicle capable of operation on a roadway type that is different than and/or in addition to those in the approved permit. - (3) Increase the maximum speed of the vehicle by more than 15 miles per hour. - (4) Make the vehicle capable of operation in geographic areas different than and/or in addition to those in the approved permit. - (I) Any changes or modifications to the Manufacturer's Testing Permit Driverless Vehicles required by the manufacturer during the term of the permit shall be accomplished by submitting a revised form OL 318 and submit the additional fee of seventy dollars (\$70) for the processing of the modification.

-NOTE: Authority cited: Sections 1651 and 38750, Vehicle Code.
-Reference: Sections 16025 and 38750, Vehicle Code; Title 49 Code of Federal Regulations, Part 571.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
+Reference: Sections 385, 16025 and 38750, Vehicle Code; and Title 49 Code of Federal Regulations, Part 571.